 Children at St Mary of the Angels are encouraged to lead prayer.
 Each Wednesday children take part in a class prayer service that is often planned and by children.
-Friday prayer services also take place, with each class planning and leading a prayer service termly that parents are invited to attend.

 The Mini Vinnies are formed from pupils in Years 3 - 6.
 Their role is to support the liturgy and prayer life in school.